Updated on June 27, 2019

-UTZ is all about sustainability and traceability in the supply chain.
-That’s why our partners can only use the UTZ label if their supply chain is UTZ certified too.
+The UTZ program is all about more sustainable practices and traceability in the supply chain.
+That’s why our partner companies can only use the UTZ label if all actors in their supply chain are certified too.
 So how can you get your suppliers on board?
 We’ve created a step-by-step plan to help.
 Whether your supplier is a coffee roaster, cocoa manufacturer, tea blender or trader the steps are the same.

 The first step is for your supplier to join the UTZ program.
-It’s as simple as visiting the UTZ Good Inside Portal and filling in a registration form.
+It’s as simple as visiting MultiTrace (for coffee and hazelnut) or the Good Inside Portal (for cocoa and tea) and filling in a registration form.
 We will contact them with a member ID and information on their next steps.

 The Chain of Custody Standard covers our requirements from documentation and record keeping to product segregation and labeling of your products.

-Our member support team will keep in touch with your supplier and help them to identify which requirements are relevant and how to comply.
+Our Customer Success team will keep in touch with your supplier and help them to identify which requirements are relevant and how to comply.
 They will also tell your supplier what costs apply to them, if any.

 Step 3: Complete a certification audit – if required

 Some of your suppliers may need a certification audit before they can become UTZ certified.
 The audit must be carried out by a registered certification body and paid for by the supplier.
-UTZ works with a wide range of approved auditors worldwide to keep auditing costs low.
+We work with a wide range of approved auditors worldwide to keep auditing costs low.

 An audit is only required if your supplier: